 There are maximum limits to the number of fibre channel hard drives that you can configure in redundant drive channel pairs.
 The maximum number of drives dictates a fixed number of supported EXP710 and EXP810 drive enclosure combinations.
-Table 14 on page 17 lists the numbers of EXP710 and EXP810 storage expansion enclosures that you can combine for use in a single redundant drive channel/loop pair.
-Table 14 assumes that a DS4000 Storage Subsystem is generally capable of addressing the maximum of 112 fibre channel hard drives for each redundant drive channel/loop pair.
+Table 8 lists the numbers of EXP710 and EXP810 storage expansion enclosures that you can combine for use in a single redundant drive channel/loop pair.
+Table 8 also assumes that a DS4000 Storage Subsystem is generally capable of addressing the maximum of 112 fibre channel hard drives for each redundant drive channel/loop pair.